VGLoic/eth-testing-monorepo/README.md

 ## The solution

 Most of the popular libraries rely on the same core object, the [Ethereum provider](https://eips.ethereum.org/EIPS/eip-1193).
-It is the object in charge of interacting with the configured Ethereum node. `Eth Testing` is a simple solution to generate a mock Ethereum provider and utilities in order to properly simulate your blockchain state.
+It is the object in charge of interacting with the configured Ethereum node. `Eth Testing` is a simple solution to generate a mock Ethereum provider and associated utilities in order to properly simulate your blockchain state.

 ![image](doc/eth-testing-overview.png)

 Because the mocking happens at the level of the JSON-RPC requests, the core functionnalities of this package do not make any assumptions on what other libraries or packages are used in order to interact with the blockchain.

 In this spirit, this package tries at best to expose testing utilitaries that are not tied to an external library.

-**:warning: The package is quite recent, any contributions, issues or feedbacks are welcome :warning:**

 ## Installation